Sudanese celebrate uprising anniversary, demand justice for victims

 KHARTOUM (Reuters) - Hundreds of thousands of people marched in cities across Sudan on Thursday to celebrate the first anniversary of the start of the uprising that toppled long-time ruler Omar al-Bashir and demand justice for people killed in protests.

-Waving national flags and chanting slogans, marchers vowed to continue the political transition that stemmed from the protests that began on Dec.
+Waving national flags and chanting slogans, marchers vowed to press on with the political transition that stemmed from the protests that began on Dec.
 19 last year in the city of Atbara, and led to the military deposing Bashir on April 11.

 “Revolutionaries, revolutionaries!
-We will complete the journey!” thousands cheered in Freedom Square, formerly known as Green Square, which protesters took over in the capital Khartoum in July and where Bashir held a big rally in his last months in power.
+We will complete the journey!” thousands chanted in Freedom Square, which protesters took over in the capital Khartoum in July and where Bashir held a big rally in his last months in power.

 Others chanted: “Our martyrs have not died, they live with the revolutionaries!”